 Phase 2 of the Park’s Reopening

 On May 19, Second Lady Karen Pence visited the Smoky Mountains to announce Phase 2 of the park’s reopening plan.
 During Pence’s visit, Clingmans Dome Road and Clingmans Dome Observation Tower officially opened to the public.
-The rest of Phase 2 will begin on May 23, when all the trails in the Great Smoky Mountains National Park will open.
-The following roads and sites in the park will open May 23 as well:
+The rest of Phase 2 began on May 23, when all the trails in the Great Smoky Mountains National Park opened.
+The following roads and sites in the park opened May 23 as well:

 - Roaring Fork Motor Nature Trail